 Siskiyou County Small Claims Court, California

-Siskiyou County Small Claims Court Filing Fee
+Limits on Siskiyou County Small Claims Court

-The filing fee is required to be paid by the plaintiff when the claim is filed with the court.
-The amount of the filing fee is relative to the amount the plaintiff is seeking.
-If you filed twelve or less claims over the past twelve months, the filing fee is:
+A filing fee is required and is set relative to the amount of money you are requesting for your claim.
+If a party has filed twelve or less claims over the past twelve months, the fee is:

 • $0 to $1,500 – $30